open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 "non-probability" sampling approaches, in which representivity is not explicitly quantified.

+#### Adjusted count

+Adjusted count is a measure of representivity, the number of spans in the population that are represented by the individually sampled span.
+Span-to-metrics pipelines can be built by adding the adjusted count of each sample span to a counter of matching spans.

+For probability sampling, adjusted count is defined as the reciprocal (i.e., mathematical inverse) of sampling probability.

+For non-probability sampling, adjusted count is unknown.

+Zero adjusted count is defined in a way that supports composition of probability and non-probability sampling.
+Zero is assigned as the adjusted count when a probability sampler does not select a span.

+#### Power-of-two random sampling

+A simple sampling scheme can be implemented using a random bit string as the input.
+This scheme is limited to power-of-two sampling probabilities, as follows.

+1. Express the sampling probability as `2**-s`.
+For example, 25% equals `2**-2` with `s=2`
+2. Count `r`, the number of consecutive zero bits in the input string
+3. If `s <= r`, select the item with adjusted count `2**s`.

+This algorithm is the basis of the consistent probability sampling approach used in OpenTelemetry, defined in greater detail below.

 ### Sampler

 A Sampler provides configurable logic, used by the SDK, for selecting